SamTowne/BasketballShootingInsights/README.md

  - **Cleanup** deletes temporary files created during runtime.

 ## Functionality
-Shooting Insights currently supports three point and mid range shooting drill submissions.
+Basketball Drill Bot currently supports three point and mid range shooting drill submissions.
 Each drill involves attempting 4 shots from each of 11 locations.
 Each drill correlates to an API route such as

 https://AWS-Generated-ID.execute-api.AWS-Region.amazonaws.com/threepoint